пятница, 29 ноября 2024 г.

 среда, 18 сентября 2024 г.

-My mother's stories (chapter twenty nine - the Victory Day)
+My mother's stories (chapter thirty)

 It can seem odd how much my perception of the world was influenced by the Second World War, considering that I was born 11 years after it was over.
 Perhaps it's just the fate of any generation that comes soon after a war.
 My parents were too young to take part in it and my only known to me grandfather was killed by Stalin's bloody regime in 1938 – a year before it started.
 We never called it the World War though.
 First of all, it was the Great Patriotic War for us, that is the war that started in 1941 when Germans crossed the borders of the USSR.
 “On the 22nd of June, exactly at 4 am, Kiev was bombed and we were informed that the war came to our land” - incredible but I still remember how touched I was when I first heard one actor singing those simple uneven lines in some long-forgotten Soviet movie.
 And even now, when Russians crossed our borders and have been bombing Ukrainian cities, towns and villages for more than two years, I still find this old song touching.
 It's difficult not to feel that there is something wrong about it, especially remembering how zealously our former compatriots use the memory of the last war to justify their unjustifiable aggression against Ukraine.
 Yet my attitude towards it is quite understandable.
 We were brought up on books, movies and songs dedicated to that war, and most of them were created by people who took part in it or lost their loved ones because of it.
 No wonder that most of those works of art were so good and touching.
 All of them, it seemed, tried to show to people why that horrible war should never be repeated again.